Skip to main content Skip to Chat

 Health Hub

 Our Health Hub is open weekly for secondary students to book appointments with local physicians or Options for Sexual Health.
-We are incredibly grateful to our 3 local doctors and Options volunteers for coming to our school weekly to support our youth with their physical and mental health.
+We are incredibly grateful to our local doctors and other care providers for coming to our school weekly to support our youth with their physical and mental health.

 Interim Reports and Incomplete Forms

-Interim reports and/or Incomplete work will be communicated between official report card periods to parents/guardians.
-This may take various forms, including paper-based reports, emails, phone calls, and/or in-person conversations.
+Interim reports will given to parents between official report card periods to update progress and grade standing.
+These reports may take various forms, including paper-based reports, emails, phone calls, and/or in-person conversations.

 *Any student who is at risk of failing will receive an “IE” (Insufficient Evidence) report prior to receiving a failing grade on the report card.